-Chick-Fil-A Banned From San Antonio Airport, Now The Texas Attorney General Wants To Investigate
+Chick-fil-A Banned From San Antonio Airport, Now The Texas Attorney General Wants To Investigate

-Texas Attorney General Ken Paxton has opened an investigation into the San Antonio City Council’s decision to effectively ban Chick-Fil-A from its airport, NBC News is reporting.
+Texas Attorney General Ken Paxton has opened an investigation into the San Antonio City Council’s decision to effectively ban Chick-fil-A from its airport, NBC News is reporting.

 As reported at the time by The Inquisitr, the San Antonio City Council was in the process of approving a new contract with a management group to bring in food and concessions to the city’s airport.
-However, District 1 City Councilman Roberto Treviño introduced language intended to prevent the group from putting Chick-Fil-A in one of the spots.
+However, District 1 City Councilman Roberto Treviño introduced language intended to prevent the group from putting Chick-fil-A in one of the spots.
 The council agreed, effectively banning the restaurant from the airport.
-The management group, for its part, will decide at a later date what to put in the spot that would have been leased to Chick-Fil-A.
+The management group, for its part, will decide at a later date what to put in the spot that would have been leased to Chick-fil-A.

-Treviño cited Chick-Fil-A’s history of donating money, through its charitable foundation, to anti-LGBTQ organizations.
-Further, after stating in 2012 that they would no longer donate to such groups, recent reports revealed that they had, in fact, donated millions to groups with anti-LGBTQ sentiments as recently as 2017.
+Treviño cited Chick-fil-A’s history of donating money, through its charitable foundation, to anti-LGBTQ organizations.
+Further, after stating in 2012 that they would no longer donate to such groups, recent reports revealed that the restaurant had, in fact, donated millions to groups with anti-LGBTQ sentiments as recently as 2017.

-Treviño said the exclusion of Chick-Fil-A was an extension of the city’s open and welcoming culture.
+Treviño said the exclusion of Chick-fil-A was an extension of the city’s open and welcoming culture.

 “With this decision, the City Council reaffirmed the work our city has done to become a champion of equality and inclusion.
 San Antonio is a city full of compassion, and we do not have room in our public facilities for a business with a legacy of anti-LGBTQ behavior.”